 Teens Separated in Life, Together in Death

-Maryling and Christian Davila, 14, leaped to their deaths in a weed-choked canal late Saturday or early Sunday, leaving behind suicide notes that told of a love forbidden by Maryling’s parents and a tragedy that parallels ``Romeo and Juliet.″
+The two eighth-graders jumped to their deaths in a reed-choked canal late Saturday or early Sunday, leaving behind suicide notes that told of a love forbidden by the Flores family and a tragedy that parallels ``Romeo and Juliet.″

-Their bodies were found Tuesday.
-Neither teen-ager had known how to swim.
+The bodies of 13-year-old Maryling and 14-year-old Christian were found Tuesday, floating in the canal.
+Neither child had known how to swim.

 The note Christian left for his parents began: ``I can’t go on living.
 I’ve lost Maryling.″

 At the memorial service, the two families sat on either side of the church, the carnation-draped caskets between them in the aisle.
 At one point in the service, the parents of the children hugged each other.

 At Woodlawn Park Cemetery, nearly 100 friends, classmates and family members tossed roses and goodbye notes onto the caskets as they were lowered into the ground.

 The families apparently decided to bury the teens together; nothing in the suicide notes indicated the children wanted to be buried together, police said.

 ``It was just a personal decision, a gesture of respect to the kids,″ said Arthur Arnau, spokesman for the Sweetwater Police Department.

 Marlon De Jesus Flores, Maryling’s father, told the Sun-Sentinel of Fort Lauderdale earlier in the week that he had learned his daughter was seeing Christian in June, and told her she had to be 16 to date.

 When she told him it was normal to have a boyfriend at her age, Flores, a Nicaraguan native, recalled saying: ``It may be normal for this society but it is not normal for us.″